-'''

-(open-process path-or-settings)procedure(open-input-process path-or-settings)procedure(open-output-process path-or-settings)procedure(call-with-input-process path-or-settings proc)procedure(call-with-output-process path-or-settings proc)procedure(with-input-from-process path-or-settings thunk)procedure(with-output-to-process path-or-settings thunk)procedure

-'''
+(open-process path-or-settings) procedure (open-input-process path-or-settings) procedure (open-output-process path-or-settings) procedure (call-with-input-process path-or-settings proc) procedure (call-with-output-process path-or-settings proc) procedure (with-input-from-process path-or-settings thunk) procedure (with-output-to-process path-or-settings thunk) procedure All of these procedures start a new operating system process and create a bidirec- tional part which allows communication with that process on its standard input and

 All of these procedures start a new operating system process and create a bidirectional port which allows communication with that process on its standard input and standard output.
-The direction: setting will default to the value input for the procedures open-input-process, call-with-input-process and with-input-from-process, to the value output for the procedures open-output-process, call-with-output-process and with-output-to-process, and to the value input-output for the procedure open-process.
-If the direction:

-setting is input, the output-port side is closed.
+The direction: setting will default to the value input for the procedures open-input-process, call-with-input-process and withinput-from-process, to the value output for the procedures open-outputprocess, call-with-output-process and with-output-to-process, and to the value input-output for the procedure open-process.
+If the direction: setting is input, the output-port side is closed.
 If the direction: setting is output, the input-port side is closed.

-The procedures open-process, open-input-process and open-output-process return the port that is created.
-The procedures call-with-input-process and call-with-output-process call the procedure proc with the port as single argument, and then return the value(s) of this call after closing the port and waiting for the process to terminate.
+The procedures open-process, open-input-process and open-outputprocess return the port that is created.
+The procedures call-with-inputprocess and call-with-output-process call the procedure proc with the port as single argument, and then return the value(s) of this call after closing the port and waiting for the process to terminate.
 The procedures with-input-from-process and with-output-to-process dynamically bind the current input-port and current output-port respectively to the port created for the duration of a call to the procedure thunk with no argument.
 The value(s) of the call to thunk are returned after closing the port and waiting for the process to terminate.